William Henry Jones: Life

-The eldest son of William Jones, chief secretary of the Religious Tract Society, he was born in the parish of Christchurch, Blackfriars, on 31 August 1817.
+The eldest son of William Jones, chief secretary of the Religious Tract Society, he was born in the parish of Christchurch, Blackfriars, London, on 31 August 1817.
 He was educated at a school in Totteridge, Hertfordshire, at King's College, London, and at Magdalen Hall, Oxford.
 At Oxford he won the Boden scholarship for Sanskrit in 1837, and graduated B.A.
 1840, and M.A. in 1844.

-In 1841, Jones became curate of St Andrew, Holborn, and in the following year, rector of St. Martin-in-the-Fields.
-Then in 1845 he became incumbent of St. James's, Curtain Road, Shoreditch, and in 1851, vicar of Bradford-on-Avon in Wiltshire, where he rediscovered the Anglo-Saxon church.
+In 1841, Jones became curate of St Andrew, Holborn, and in the following year, rector of St Martin-in-the-Fields; in 1845 he became incumbent of St. James's, Curtain Road, Shoreditch.
+In 1851 he left London as vicar of Bradford-on-Avon in Wiltshire, where he rediscovered the Anglo-Saxon church.
 From 1861 to 1873, he acted as rural dean of Potterne, Wiltshire.
 In 1872, he was appointed surrogate of the diocese of Salisbury and canon of Salisbury.

 Jones was elected a fellow of the Society of Antiquaries of London in 1849.
 He died suddenly at the vicarage, Bradford-on-Avon, on 28 October 1885.